trattner/trattner.github.io/_posts/2019-3-23-antidote.md

 Gratitude is almost always absent.
 It doesn't show up unasked like all the other reactions.

 And that's really too bad.
-Because it's the best possible way to absorb the poinson, grow, re-focus perspective, and move forward.
+Because it's the best possible way to absorb the poison, grow, re-focus perspective, and move forward.